-Pennsauken: Please pray for gospel tent meetings scheduled for June with David Alves and Eugene Higgins.
+Pennsauken: Please pray for gospel tent meetings scheduled for June.
 Andrew Robertson will also help some of the local brethren with a week of children’s meetings in the tent.

 Barrington: Marvin Derksen was with the assembly April 23 to the 27th for a week of ministry on our responsibility in the gospel.
 The meetings were excellent in content and were challenging.